|FreeVR: Virtual Reality Integration Library|

 However, we knew that there had to be a minimal set of devices already implemented in order to get the ball rolling.
 And these devices also serve to provide sample source code for a variety of devices (not to mention we needed something for testing our applications):

-For some other devices (including some under development), the VRUI VRDeviceDaemon and the UNC VRPN library can be used to pass input information to FreeVR.
+For some other devices, the VRUI VRDeviceDaemon and the UNC VRPN library can be used to pass input information to FreeVR.

 You can also download Bill Sherman's FreeVR programming examples for OpenGL, or for Performer.
 These examples are technically not open source, but shared to help get new FreeVR programmers up and immersing themselves.